nullivex/ah-wiki/Clients/Web-Socket-Clients.md

 ## General

 actionHero uses [socket.io](http://socket.io/) for web sockets.
-Within actionHero, web sockets are bound to either the http or https server (only one can be used at this time).
+Within actionHero, web sockets are bound to either the web server (either http or https).
 Also, if you are using a redis backend store (which is required to use actionHero in a cluster), socket.io will be configured to use this store automatically.

 Just like the additional actions added for TCP connection, web socket connections have access to the chat room methods.
 A template which exposes them is available in examples and looks like this: